vedderb/bldc/doc/lbmref.md

 ### member

-Check if a value is included in list.
-The form of an `member` expression is `(member value-expr list-expr)`.
+Check if a value is included in a list.
+The form of a `member` expression is `(member value-expr list-expr)`.
+If the value is found, `member` returns the entire list, otherwise it returns `nil`.
 Equality is checked structurally, in the same way as [`eq`](#eq), meaning if you're checking numbers the types must match (see the following examples).

 <table>
 <tr>